VictoryChang/qa_automation/README.md

 - Add test cases to ci/cd pipeline

 ## On-going
-- Add comprehensize coverage (where possible!)
+- Add comprehensive coverage (where possible!)
 - Keep up with QA tools (keep learning!)
 - Identify and prioritize the tests for manual and automated testing
 - Time-box exploratory testing for a specific feature